 When endeavoring to conduct an alcohol intervention, it’s important to be mindful of the sort of drinker with which you’re dealing.
 There are basically two types of alcoholics:

 Binge Drinker: This type of alcoholic doesn’t drink daily, and will sometimes go a long time without taking a drink.
 They will exhibit a normal and generally pleasant personality until large amounts of alcohol enter their system.
 The intoxication of a binge drinker brings out an entirely different personality, one that completely confuses and frightens their family and friends.
 It’s not uncommon for binge drinkers to fight, drive drunk, cause scenes, pass out, and commit crimes.
-While this sort of alcoholism can often be characterized as a cry for help, the cries often go unheard for years because of the infrequency of the episodes.
+While this sort of alcoholism can often be characterized as a cry for help, the cries often go unheard for years.

 Daily Drinker: This type of alcoholic almost never goes a day without drinking.
 The regular consumption of alcohol inflicts lasting damage on their brain to the point where they can’t live without it.
-This process is a gradual one where the need to drink increases in stages.
+This process is a gradual one in which the need to drink increases in stages.
 If not addressed early enough, it can culminate in the person’s constant and incessant need for alcohol to the point of physical sickness and even fatality.
-It’s at this point that a professionally managed detoxification must be administered; it’s a few stages before this one, that managed intervention should take place with a qualified mediator.
+It’s at this point that a professionally managed detoxification must be administered.

-The first step in the alcohol intervention process is developing a fully orchestrated plan regarding the where and when – and who will be responsible for getting the individual with the drinking problem to the alcohol intervention.
+The first step in the alcohol intervention process is deciding the logistics of the process and arranging treatment, should the individual agree to accept help.
 Loved ones and friends will have been previously coached and rehearsed on how to cite specific examples during the alcohol intervention of how the individual's drinking has negatively affected each of their lives and personal relationships.
 The goal of any alcohol intervention is to get your loved one/friend to accept that they need help for their drinking problem and need to start alcohol rehab treatment immediately after the alcohol intervention if possible.